 Certain words and terms used in this specification have a specific meaning beyond their normal English meaning.
 These words and terms are defined either in 4.2 or in the text where they first appear.
-When used in this specification, these terms will appear in SMALL CAPS.

 Numbers that are not immediately followed by lower-case b or h are decimal values.